 Alarming rumblings-subterranean pumps.
 And suddenly an explosion!
 The sleeping forces awoke in the volcano of Russia, the tongues of flame mounted to the sky, the glowing lava poured over the face of the earth.
-It was not within human power to stop the fiery stream; another hour and all the Old World will change into a burning sea!
+It was not within human power to stop the fiery stream; another hour and all the Old World will change into a

 Even the ocean can not stay the flames of the world revolution.
 The sparks flying over to America will accomplish their purpose.
-Infuriated capital in America will not stamp them out with its iron in open battle.
+Infuriated capital in America will not stamp them out with its iron heel.

-Generated on 2025-03-31 00:46 GMT / https://hdl.hand Public Domain, Google-digitized / http://www.hathitr heel.
 Thousands of fearless fighters languish in prisons.
 But the heroic struggle of the Russian proletariat has fired the hearts of the workmen of America and awakened their militant spirit.
-The hour is already near when the workman of America will break his chains
+The hour is already near when the workman of America will break his chains in over health.